SergeiRavinski/next_oslo_events/README.md

 ## About the project

-SRMeetups is a web application that allows users to find a meetup, filter by month and year and get detailed information about the meetups.
+SROsloEvents is a web application that allows users to find a meetup, filter by month and year and get detailed information about the meetups.

 ## Features